 Equities sell for all-time highs and at historically high valuations by many measures.
-Bonds have probably entered a bear market, like the 1970s.
-Equities trade in the zone where we should expect a correction or crash even though central banks are blowing bubbles and levitating markets via direct purchases and ever increasing debt.
+Bonds have probably entered a bear market, like in the 1970s.
+Equities trade in the zone where we should expect a correction or crash even though central banks are blowing bubbles and levitating markets via direct purchases and ever-increasing debt.

 The Return of Stagflation: